 7 - INAPPROPRIATE SPECTRAL POWER DISTRIBUTION (SPD)

-LEDs 2700 K and greater, emit a peak in disruptive, light-scattering, blue wavelengths of light which trick organisms into thinking it’s daytime and prevents the production of melatonin.
+LEDs 2700 K and greater, (and many 2200 K LEDs as well), emit a peak in disruptive, light-scattering, blue wavelengths of light which trick organisms into thinking it’s daytime and prevents the production of melatonin.
 At night, this can harm health, compromise wellbeing, disturb wildlife and increase light pollution.
+(The current mainstream metric Correlated Colour Temperature (CCT) is inadequate because all it does is provide a rough guide to how "cool" or "warm" a light source appears to the human eye.
+It does not provide information about the wavelengths of light it emits.)

 8 - LACKS PROTECTIVE WAVELENGTHS OF LIGHT